mishmash-io/opentelemetry-server-embedded/README.md

 >
 > They preform transformations, once - on **OTLP packet reception,** to minimize the overhead that would otherwise be incurred every time you run an analytics job or query.

+Following are quick introductions of the individual software packages, where you can find more information.

 # Artifacts

 ## Embeddable collectors